I checked the weather report before I left to drive to Calgary. Mixed cloud and sun with occasional showers. Perfect.

 A fellow writer had this to say about a memoire she was asked to review: “I’m happy for the writer.
 She’s had such a lovely life, but I feared falling into a never-ending sleep of the mostly dead before reaching the final chapter.
 Nothing out of the ordinary ever happened to her – no disasters, no life-or-death crisis, no betrayal, no wayward children, not even a single regret worthy of a flight to a priest in another town for a trembling ten minute confession.
 I’ve had a hellish life myself.
 I wouldn’t wish it on anyone, but at least it wasn’t boring.
 I can’t relate to this book.
 What should I say?
 Reviewer dies from toxic dose of niceness?”

 Jesus understood the power of story.
-“It’s like this,” he said, communicating a complicated concept people could not relate to by referencing something familiar.
+“It’s like this,” he said, communicating a complicated concept people by referencing something familiar.